deohs/coders/demos/models/bootstrapping/chicago_pollution.md

 Many models:

-* Automate "many models" with base-R using Chicago pollution data.
+* Automate bootstrapping and "many models" using Chicago pollution data.
 * Produce a table of model estimates for various combinations of covariates.

 Background processing: